Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

 ## Import a CA Certificate

-When importing root and intermediate certificates, you will need to be aware of a small change to the `-alias` and `-file` options.
+When importing root and intermediate certificates, you'll need to be aware of a small change to the `-alias` and `-file` options.
 As a general rule, most purchased SSL certificates will be recognized as valid because their root CA is already part of the default KeyStore.
 However, the default will change with your distribution and Java version.
 You can find the default KeyStore at *$JAVA_HOME/jre/lib/security/cacerts*.

 To view the contents of this KeyStore, use: